Kau5h1K/Kau5h1K.github.io/_posts/2019-03-17-eda-linux-evolve.md

 ---
 ## 7. Grouping commits per year
-<p>To find out how the development activity has increased over time, we'll group the commits by year and count them up.</p>
+<p>To find out how the development activity has increased over time, I'll group the commits by year and count them up.</p>

 ```python